Menu

 • Mustard Substitutes: Dijon is so great in this glaze, but other mustards can be delicious as well!
 You can try honey mustard, grainy deli mustard, and more.
 Again, you can play with the amounts to taste.

 • Omit Spices: If you don’t care to use cloves and/or allspice, that is totally fine.
 This ham will taste delicious with or without the holiday spices.
-You might like to make a Christmas ham with them, and an Easter ham without them!
+You might like to make a Christmas ham with them, but an Easter ham without them!

 Serving Suggestions